ROYAL-MAJUMDER/hh8-minor-project-2/README.md

-Project Description:
+Project Description

-The Secure Password Reset project focuses on creating a safe account recovery process using one-time tokens.
-It generates cryptographically secure URL tokens for password reset requests and sends them via SendGrid email service.
-Tokens expire within 15–30 minutes, ensuring protection against unauthorized access while maintaining a simple, reliable, and user-friendly recovery workflow.
+This project implements a secure password reset system using Node.js and MongoDB.
+It allows users to recover accounts through time-limited reset tokens.
+The system ensures security by validating users, generating cryptographic tokens, expiring them automatically, and securely hashing new passwords before storing them in the database.

-Tools Used:
+ Tools Used

-The project uses Node.js to build the backend and manage authentication processes.
-SendGrid is integrated for sending password reset emails securely.
-A database stores user data, hashed passwords, and reset tokens.
-Cryptographic libraries help generate secure hashes, while HTTPS ensures encrypted communication, strengthening overall system security and protecting sensitive information.
+The project uses Node.js with Express for backend development, MongoDB for database storage, and Mongoose for object modeling.
+Bcrypt is used for password hashing, Crypto for secure token generation, Dotenv for environment variables, Nodemailer for email delivery, and Kali Linux as the development environment.

-How to Run the Project:
+ How to Run the Project

-First, install Node.js and required dependencies using npm.
-Configure environment variables such as database credentials and SendGrid API key.
-Start the server with the appropriate command (e.g., npm start).
-Users can request password resets through the application, receive a tokenized link via email, verify it, and securely create a new password.
+Start MongoDB service and verify database connection.
+Navigate to the project directory and install dependencies using npm install.
+Configure environment variables in the .env file.
+Run the server using node server.js.
+Use curl or Postman to test forgot-password and reset-password API endpoints.

-I Learned:
+ What I Learned

-Through this project, I learned how to design secure authentication workflows and implement one-time tokens for password recovery.
-I gained practical experience with Node.js, email integration, and cryptographic hashing.
-Additionally, I understood the importance of token expiration, data protection, and balancing security with user experience in real-world applications.
+I learned how to design a secure password recovery flow, implement token-based authentication, and handle sensitive user data securely.
+I gained practical experience with Node.js, MongoDB, API testing using curl, debugging backend errors, and understanding real-world security practices in authentication systems.